aa-fiu-classes/cnt-4713-web/project-2.md

 **Project specification will be published shortly**

-{% comment %}

 **Revisions**

 Not yet

 ## Overview

-In this project you will need to implement `Confundo`, a basic version of reliable data transfer protocol, including connection establishment and congestion control.
+In this project you will need to implement `Confundo`, a basic version of reliable data transfer protocol, including basics of connection establishment and congestion control.
 You will implement Confundo protocol in context of server and client applications, where client transmits a file as soon as the connection is established (same as in project 1).

 All implementations should be written in Python [BSD sockets](http://en.wikipedia.org/wiki/Berkeley_sockets).
 **No high-level network-layer abstractions are allowed in this project.**
-You are allowed to use some high-level abstractions for parts that are not directly related to networking, such as string parsing, multi-threading.
+You are allowed to use some high-level abstractions for parts that are not directly related to networking, such as string parsing.

+For simplicity, we will **NOT** use any multi threading or parallelism in project 2.
+Just a single connection at a time.

-The objective of this project is to deepen your understanding on how TCP protocol works and specifically how it handles packet losses and reordering.
+The objective of this project is to deepen your understanding on how TCP protocol works and specifically how sequence number operate, how retransmissions happen, and specifics of congestion control advancement.

 You are required to use `git` to track the progress of your work. **The project can receive a full grade only if the submission includes git history no shorter than 3 commits FROM ALL PARTICIPANTS OF YOUR GROUP.**  If commit history includes commits made only by one group member, other group members will receive **no credit**.